The-Mastoget-Organization/servers-list/README.md

 # servers-list
-The current list of Mastodon Servers that Mastoget can connect to.
+The current list of Mastodon Servers/Instances that Mastoget can connect to.
 Limited to 5 servers per page load.

 ## The List
 https://newsmast.social <br>